alesegdia/aijam2015/README.md

-# Shitty and tiny game for the AIJAM 2015
+# Tiny game for the AIJAM 2015